rydmike/flex_color_picker/README.md

 The bottom action buttons, and their style depend on their ambient theme.

-There are more dialog action buttons design properties you can adjust, please see the [ColorPickerActionButtons API reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html) for additional details.
+There are more dialog action buttons design properties you can adjust, you can for example change the order of the OK and Cancel action, or have it be platform adaptive.
+By default OK is on the right.
+Please see the [ColorPickerActionButtons API reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html) for additional details.